-a data feed and use such products for display-only purposes.
-The proposed Per User Access Fee of \$100 per month, lowered from \$750 per month, would result in a reduction of more than 86% for subscribers that receive a data feed and use the product in a display-only format.
-Additionally, the proposed rule change, together with the proposed rule changes by NYSE and NYSE Arca to similarly reduce the access fees to their BBO and trades products, would also significantly lower access fees for display-only subscribers of NYSE BQT, from \$6,250 per month to \$850 per month (\$250 + \$200 + \$200 + \$200), a reduction of more than 86%.
+The proposed rule change would result in lower fees for subscribers of each of the NYSE BBO and NYSE Trades products that receive a data feed and use such products for display-only purposes.
+The proposed Per User Access Fee of \$100 per month, lowered from \$1,500 per month, would result in a reduction of more than 93% for subscribers that receive a data feed and use the product in a display-only format.
+Additionally, the proposed rule change, together with the corresponding proposed rule changes by NYSE Arca and NYSE American to similarly reduce the access fees to their BBO and Trades products, would also significantly lower access fees for display-only subscribers of NYSE BQT, from \$6,250 per month to \$850 per month (\$250 + \$200 + \$200 + \$200), a reduction of more than 86%.

-The proposed rule change is intended to encourage greater use of NYSE BQT by making it more affordable for data recipients that receive a data feed of NYSE American Trades and NYSE American BBO and use the products in a display-only format and thereby, allow the Exchange to compete more effectively with Cboe One Feed and Nasdaq Basic.
+The proposed rule change is intended to encourage greater use of NYSE BQT by making it more affordable for data recipients that receive a data feed of NYSE Trades and NYSE BBO and use the products in a display-only format and thereby, allow the Exchange to compete more effectively with Cboe One Feed and Nasdaq Basic.
 The Exchange believes the proposed rule change would allow the Exchange to offer retail investors a competitively priced alternative to other top-of-book data products available in the marketplace.

-Redistribution Fee-NYSE American Trades
+Redistribution Fee-NYSE Trades

-The Exchange currently charges a Redistribution Fee of \$750 per month for NYSE American Trades.
-A Redistributor is a vendor or any other person that provides a NYSE American data product to a data recipient or to any system that a data recipient uses, irrespective of the means of transmission or access.
-A Redistributor is required to report to the Exchange each month the number of Professional and Non-Professional Users and data feed recipients that receive NYSE American Trades.
-As noted above, for display use of NYSE American Trades. the Exchange currently charges a Per User Fee of \$1 per month for each Professional User and a Per User Fee of \$0.05 per month for each Non-Professional User.
-These user fees apply to each display device that has access to NYSE American Trades.
+The Exchange currently charges a Redistribution Fee of \$1,000 per month for NYSE Trades.
+A Redistributor is a vendor or any other person that provides a NYSE data product to a data recipient or to any system that a data recipient uses, irrespective of the means of transmission or access.
+A Redistributor is required to report to the Exchange each month the number of Professional and Non-Professional Users and data feed recipients that receive NYSE Trades.
+As noted above, for display use of NYSE Trades, the Exchange currently charges a Per User Fee of \$4 per month for each Professional User and a Per User Fee of \$0.20 per month for each Non-Professional User.
+These user fees apply to each display device that has access to NYSE Trades.

-The Exchange proposes to adopt a credit that would be applicable to Redistributors that provide external distribution of NYSE American Trades to Professional and Non-Professional Users in a display-only format.
-As proposed, such Redistributors would receive a credit equal to the amount of the monthly Professional User and Non-Professional User Fees for such external distribution, up to a maximum of the Redistribution Fee for NYSE American

-Trades.
-For example, a Redistributor that reports external Professional Users and Non-Professional Users in a month totaling \$750 or more would receive a maximum credit of \$750 for that month, which could effectively reduce its Redistribution Fee to zero.
+The Exchange proposes to adopt a credit that would be applicable to Redistributors that provide external distribution of NYSE Trades to Professional and Non-Professional Users in a display-only format.
+As proposed, such Redistributors would receive a credit equal to the amount of the monthly Professional User and Non-Professional User Fees for such external distribution, up to a maximum of the Redistribution Fee for NYSE Trades.
+For example, a Redistributor that reports external Professional Users and Non-Professional Users in a month totaling \$1,000 or more would receive a maximum credit of \$1,000 for that month, which could effectively reduce its Redistribution Fee to zero.
 If that same Redistributor were to report external User quantities in a month totaling \$500 of monthly usage, that Redistributor would receive a credit of \$500.
-Redistributors would have an incentive to increase their redistribution of NYSE American Trades because the credit they would be eligible to receive would increase if they report additional external User quantities.
+Redistributors would have an incentive to increase their redistribution of NYSE Trades because the credit they would be eligible to receive would increase if they report additional external User quantities.